NadimMahmud3219/Linear-Regression-car-price-analysis-and-prediction-/README.md

 # Linear-Regression-car-price-analysis-and-prediction-
-Here I perform Linear Regression model and also I do some data analysis which is required for this project
+Here I perform a Linear Regression model and also do some data analysis which are required for this project